ASTD Patterns for Integrated Continuous Anomaly Detection In Data Logs: Experiment

 First, we convert each line of the logon.csv file into an event in the form of e(userId, date, eventId), and then we provide these as input to the executable C++ code that translates the ASTD specification.

-The evaluation is performed using the ROC (Receiver Operating Characteristic) curve and AUC (Area Under the Curve) metrics.
-The ROC curve represents the relationship between the detection rate (DR) and the false positive rate (FPR), while the AUC summarizes the ROC curve into a single numerical value, allowing for model comparison.
+The evaluation is performed using the detection rate (DR) for different models.

-We also calculate the detection rate (DR) for different models.
 The detection rate (DR) is defined as follows:

 The table~\ref{tab1}, highlights the performance metrics of different anomaly detection configurations, revealing notable improvements when combining KDE, LOF, and KMeans models using a majority voting method.
-Across all scenarios, the combined models show enhanced detection rates (DR) and AUROC, indicating that leveraging the strengths of multiple models results in more robust and accurate anomaly detection.
+Across all scenarios, the combined models show enhanced detection rates (DR), indicating that leveraging the strengths of multiple models results in more robust and accurate anomaly detection.
 This ensemble approach reduces the likelihood of missing true anomalies while maintaining a high overall performance.

 Comparing the different window configurations, we observe that the first case (10,5, weeks), with a window size of 10 weeks, a sliding size of 5 weeks, performs the best.
-This setup achieves the highest DR and AUROC values across all models, demonstrating its effectiveness in detecting anomalies.
+This setup achieves the highest DR value across all models, demonstrating its effectiveness in detecting anomalies.
 The large number of alerts generated in this configuration indicates the model's high sensitivity.
 In contrast, the second case (10,0, week), which lacks a sliding window, shows significantly lower performance metrics.
-The absence of overlapping windows reduces the model's ability to renew data, leading to decreased detection rates and AUROC values, although it generates more alerts, potentially increasing false positives.
+The absence of overlapping windows reduces the model's ability to renew data, leading to decreased detection rates values, although it generates more alerts, potentially increasing false positives.
 The third case (100,50,instance) uses an instance-based sliding window, resulting in moderate performance.
-While the combined models still outperform individual ones, the overall DR and AUROC are lower than in the first case, and the number of alerts is the lowest, suggesting fewer false positives but a risk of missing true anomalies.
+While the combined models still outperform individual ones, the overall DR values are lower than in the first case, and the number of alerts is the lowest, suggesting fewer false positives but a risk of missing true anomalies.

-The use of a sliding window improves anomaly detection by enabling continuous data renewal, which helps maintain high accuracy and AUROC values.
+The use of a sliding window improves anomaly detection by enabling continuous data renewal, which helps maintain high accuracy values.
 The ASTD specification ensures consistent performance across users by standardizing data size.

 Choosing optimal parameters such as window size and sliding size is crucial for effective anomaly detection and minimizing false alerts.
 Optimal parameter selection enhances model accuracy and reliability across various scenarios.